2025 Pacific typhoon season: Typhoon Kajiki (Isang)

 On August 22, a tropical depression formed off the east coast of Luzon, named Isang by PAGASA.
 Isang made landfall over Casiguran, Aurora that morning, and by the next day, it strengthened into Tropical Storm Kajiki while crossing the South China Sea.
 Kajiki strengthened further into a typhoon and peaked in intensity while passing south of China's Hainan island.
 The JTWC classified it as a Category 2-equivalent typhoon with a 23 nmi eye.
 It then weakened slightly over the Gulf of Tonkin, before making landfall on Vietnam between Nghệ An and Hà Tĩnh around 18:00 ICT (11:00 UTC) on August 25.
 The storm later moved inland, rapidly deteriorating until it reportedly dissipated on the following day.

-The storm, along with the southwest monsoon, (Note: Habagat) affected more than 50,000 people and displaced more than 25,000 across the Philippines and caused extensive flooding in Metro Manila.
-In Vietnam, Kajiki caused at least four deaths and injured 47 people.
-The storm damaged over 34,700 homes, 380 schools, and 44 health facilities, and affected 116,700 ha of crops.
-The remnants of Kajiki caused deadly floods and landslides in Northern Thailand, killing seven and injuring 24 in Mae Suek, Chiang Mai, with two people missing and dozens of homes damaged.
-Flooding also struck Mae Chaem and Mae Hong Son, while in Myanmar, Kajiki's remnants caused flash floods in Tatkon Township, prompting evacuations, and a landslide in Pinlaung Township, Shan State.
-Losses totaled to US$300 million according to AON.
+The storm, along with the southwest monsoon, (Note: Habagat) affected more than 50,000 people and displaced over 25,000 across the Philippines, causing extensive flooding in Metro Manila.
+In Vietnam, Kajiki killed at least four people and injured 47.
+The storm damaged over 34,700 homes, 380 schools, and 44 health facilities, affecting 116,700 ha of crops.
+Its remnants triggered deadly floods and landslides in Northern Thailand, killing seven and injuring 24 in Mae Suek, Chiang Mai, with two missing and dozens of homes damaged.
+Flooding also struck Mae Chaem and Mae Hong Son, while in Myanmar, flash floods in Tatkon Township prompted evacuations, and a landslide occurred in Pinlaung Township, Shan State.
+Losses totaled US$188 million.